 Matthew C. Cassell.
 Mr. Cassell joined First Western Trust Bank in May of 2020 as President, Commercial Banking.
-In this role, he is responsible for strategy, execution, and product development and oversight of Commercial Banking, Private Banking, Treasury Management, Retirement Services, and Mortgage Banking.
+In this role, he was responsible for strategy, execution, and product development and oversight of Commercial Banking, Private Banking, Treasury Management, Retirement Services, and Mortgage Banking.
+In February 2023, Mr. Cassell was appointed Chief Banking Officer.
 Prior to joining the Company, Mr. Cassell was the Colorado President for Simmons Bank.
 Mr. Cassell has also held state and regional leadership positions over the last 25 years in banking with local, regional, and national banks.
 Mr. Cassell has a Bachelor's Degree from Colorado Christian University with an emphasis in Management and Marketing.